elephantscale/solr-labs/kubernetes/solr-operator.md

 We'll make updates to the `explore-SolrCloud.yaml` file throughout the rest of this document.

-Any code section that starts with "spec:", refers to this file.
+Any code section that starts with `spec:`, refers to this file.

 When you submit this SolrCloud definition to the Kubernetes API server, it notifies the Solr operator (running as a pod in your namespace) using a watcher like mechanism.
 This initiates a reconcile process in the operator where it creates the various K8s objects needed to run the explore SolrCloud cluster (see diagram above).
 Take a brief look at the logs for the operator as the SolrCloud instance gets deployed.